 Research

 I use stars as tools to understand the Milky Way's evolution and the planets within it.
-We are at an exciting time in astronomy, where the many large astrometric, spectroscopic, and photometric surveys of stars in our Galaxy have begun to unify and entangle the sub-fields of exoplanets, stars, and galaxies.
-Much of my work is representative of this shift.
-Click the tabs to read more, stay tuned for future updates, and please contact me if you're interested in collaborating!
+We're at an exciting moment in astronomy, where massive astrometric, spectroscopic, and photometric surveys are unifying the once-separated subfields of exoplanets, stellar physics, and Galactic dynamics.
+Much of my work sits at this intersection.
+Scroll down and click on the tabs to learn more about my work, and please reach out if you're interested in collaborating!

 Research Projects